microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/noLib.md

 display: "No Lib"
 ---

-Do not include the default library file (lib.d.ts).
+Disables the automatic inclusion of any library files.
+If this option is set, `lib` is ignored.